LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 I know some of my professors absolutely hated break and continue.
 Compared to what NASA bans though, break and continue aren't that bad.
 They are restricted to just loops, and are explicit enough in what they do to flow.
-Speaking of flow, early exiting from a funtion is a valid option for NASA.
+Speaking of flow, early exiting from a function is a valid option for NASA.
-Again it just depends on what's the simpler and most readable in relation to flow.
+Again it just depends on what's simpler and most readable.

 NASA avoids recursion as they must have certainty in stack bounds.
 They want to have an acyclic function call graph to prove execution falls within bounds.